jessekelighine/vindent.vim/README.md

 - Object `ai` (*a indent*): select adjacent lines with the same indentation and one extra line with less indentation at the beginning.
 - Object `aI` (*a Indent*): select adjacent lines with the same indentation and two extra line with less indentation: one at the beginning and one at the end.

-Object `ai` is useful in languages like python that uses indentation to specify scopes.
+**Note**

-Object `aI` is useful in languages like LaTeX with many opening and closing matching pairs on the same indentation level.
+- Similar to `[l` and `]l`, the text objects assumes that the indentation is consistent.
-Note that this text object assumes that the indentation is consistent, e.g., it would not consider 4 white spaces to be equal to a tab.
+- Similar to `[l` and `]l`, the text objects ignores empty lines.

-Similar to the motion `[l` and `]l`, the three text objects also ignores empty lines.
+- The text object would not select empty lines at the beginning or the end.

-Consider the following LaTeX code:
+The notes can be summarized in the following example in LaTeX:
 ```
 1 \begin{enumerate}
 2